-Children’s Wisconsin in Milwaukee is designated a Magnet® hospital by the American Nurses Credentialing Center.
-More than 80 percent of our nurses have earned a bachelor’s degree in nursing, which is preferred.
-In partnership with the Medical College of Wisconsin, more than 170 advanced practice nurses partner with physicians as members of the Children’s Wisconsin care team.
+Children's Wisconsin has received four consecutive Magnet® designations from the American Nurses Credentialing Center.
+Our Milwaukee and Fox Valley hospitals, Surgicenter, specialty and primary care clinics, community and school-based nurses are recognized for excellence in nursing practice.
+More than 80 percent of our nurses have earned a bachelor's degree or higher in nursing, which is preferred.
+In partnership with the Medical College of Wisconsin, more than 170 advanced practice nurses partner with physicians as members of the Children's care team.

 Professional growth and development

 Your professional growth and development matter to us.
-We encourage continuing education, professional certifications and participation in nursing-research opportunities, and we support membership in professional organizations.
+We encourage continuing education, professional certifications, and participation in nursing-research opportunities.
 Children’s Wisconsin has a shared-governance structure that allows nurses to participate in decision-making.